Megaladata 7.3—A Major Release

 Job Scheduler

-In Batch Launcher, the ability to connect to MGD Server via a Unix domain socket has been added.
+In BatchLauncher, the ability to connect to the MGD Server via a Unix domain socket has been added.
 The Unix domain socket file name is indicated via the port parameter.
+The Unix domain socket is considered set in the parameter if it has a value other than a port number (ranging from 1 to 65535) or if the address parameter is not set.

 A new start parameter, -deactivate, has been added.
-It controls the sequential deactivation of node groups after they are fully executed to release memory.
-Previously, -deactivate=false disabled automatic deactivation (even if enabled in settings), and -deactivate=true enabled it.
-Now, using the option without a value (i.e., -deactivate) acts as -deactivate=true.
+It controls the sequential deactivation of node groups after they are fully executed, to release memory used by the workflow.
+Setting -deactivate=false disables automatic deactivation (even when enabled in package/server settings), and -deactivate=true enables it.
+Using the option without a value (i.e., -deactivate) acts as -deactivate=true.

-When Batch Launcher starts without parameters, the first output line now displays the program name and the version of Megaladata Batch Launcher, followed by the utility command syntax.
+When BatchLauncher starts without parameters, the first output line now displays the program name and version (e.g., "Megaladata BatchLauncher version), followed by the utility command syntax.
 (Previously, only the syntax was displayed).

-Automatic deactivation of node groups after execution
+Automatic deactivation of node groups after complete execution

 Parameters have been added that allow you to configure a forced chain deactivation of node groups after they are fully executed, to release the memory used by the workflow.
-The option can be enabled globally in the server settings, configured at the package level, set in the Job Scheduler, or passed as a Batch Launcher parameter.
+The option can be enabled globally in the server settings, configured at the package level, set in the Job Scheduler, or passed as a BatchLauncher parameter.

 Peer authentication

-Peer authentication is only applicable when connecting to MGD Server through a Unix socket.
-Specifically, this type of authentication is used for the user account under which Integrator or Batch Launcher connects to MGD Server.
+Peer authentication is only available when connecting to MGD Server through a Unix socket.
+Specifically, this type of authentication is used for the user account under which Integrator or BatchLauncher connects to MGD Server.
 For users connected to the server interactively through a browser, this option is not applicable.

-In the configuration files Users.cfg and Integrator.dll.config, a connection is configured for the service user.
+In the configuration files Users.cfg and Integrator.dll.config, a Peer connection is configured for the service user.
 Thus, with a new installation, Integrator will connect to MGD Server with Peer authentication by default.

 Megaladata installation on Linux